U10 Alpine Skiing: Risa Ohno, the super kid who's the talk of New Zealand

 "One summer when he was in kindergarten, he suddenly said, 'I want to go skiing.'
 He said, 'Dad, take me skiing.'
 Neither my wife nor I ski, so our image of it was 'cold, far away, and seems like a lot of work.'
 We brushed him off by saying, 'Let's go in the winter,' thinking he'd forget about it eventually."

-After a two-hour lesson, she mastered the turns at just four years old.
-Perhaps a natural instinct was already lurking in her little back.
+After a two-hour lesson, she had already mastered turning at the tender age of four.
+Perhaps a natural talent was already residing in that little back.

 Who would have thought that he would be playing an active role in New Zealand just a few years later?